georgemm01/Brazos_monitor/README.md

 For installing in Brazos:

-1. Make sure that the account hosting the monitor has a public_html directory that is broadcasting to the web
+1. Make sure that the account hosting the monitor has a public_html directory that is broadcasting to the web.

 2. Make a direcotry in public_html named cgi-bin:
 	```